·

 Keep in mind that kids are different.
 My friend’s kid can be glued to Little Baby Bum for two hours, but my Dylan won’t do it for more than 20 minutes.
 Have some new games and apps installed.

-We had an Amazon Fire Tablet with the case and it does help though no matter what, even if it’s just for half an hour here and there (and later when you actually want to take an active toddler to a restaurant).
+We had an Amazon Fire Tablet with the case and it does help, even if it’s just for half an hour here and there (and later when you actually want to take an active toddler to a restaurant).
 Since then we switched to iPad mini and it’s way easier for toddlers to figure out – and apps are simply better.

 Reusable Stickers